 What is a Bitcoin faucet?

 The cryptocurrency industry provides people with numerous ways of making money.
 They can be either risky with promises of huge profits or safe but not very profitable.
-One of the ways to earn on cryptocurrencies is Bitcoin faucets.
+One way to earn on cryptocurrencies is Bitcoin faucets.

 Bitcoin faucets explained